 The parking is a bit on the small side especially on the weekends from brunch and on.
 There are a handful of other businesses sharing the same parking lot so it can get crowded and you may have to find street parking.
 Luckily, there’s plenty of street parking available in this area, so you shouldn’t have a problem parking your car.

-Ordering actually took place when we first entered before we found seating.
-The menu is simple and easy to understand, there are a variety of drinks in the front, and there was a decent selection of muffins and other quick breakfast goods in a glass display case.
+Ordering actually took place as soon as we entered before we found seating.
+The menu is simple and easy to understand, there are a variety of drinks in the front, and a decent selection of muffins and other quick breakfast goods in a glass display case.

-The four of us ordered 2 Lox & Bagels, 1 toast with bacon, and I went for the breakfast burrito.
+Between the four of us, we ordered 2 Lox & Bagels, 1 toast with bacon, and I went for the breakfast burrito.
 The fare was simple, but everything was fresh and met my expectations.
 I was surprised that my breakfast burrito had a creamy texture to it.
-Kalua pork can sometimes be dry and stringy, but this had more of a steamed texture to it making it soft and easy to bite into.
+Kalua pork can sometimes be dry and stringy, but this had more of a steamed texture to it making it soft and very easy to bite into.

-I don’t really mind the difference and I’m not sure if I’d rather have my kalua pork on the wet or dry side, but it certainly made it easier to bite into.
-I can imagine dry kalua pork being difficult to break apart and having to rip it away from the burrito.
+I don’t really mind the difference, but it certainly made it easier to eat.
+I can imagine drier kalua pork being difficult to break apart from the burrito.

 There’s nothing that screams “signature dish” at Kalapawai, but that’s not what this place offers its loyal customers.
 When you come here, you can expect great service (they filled up my water several times!), fresh ingredients, tasty food, and a general sense of quality.
 My friends and I came here to relax, sit outdoors, and enjoy a simple fare from a menu that tasted yummy no matter what we chose.
 And it was great!